plitkei/RL-Unity-MLAgents-Python-Pytorch-Banana.app/report.md

 ## Hyperparameter tuning
 All Neural net project has to be adjusted.
 In this project the following parameter were choosen:
-The neural is a 37x64x64x4 size.
+The neural net is a 37x64x64x4 size.
 (Input 37, 2 hidden layer and the output is 4)

 BUFFER_SIZE = int(1e5)  # replay buffer size - we can define how many experiences we would like to collect